Employee Recognition: Everything You Need to Know

 - The frequency of the rewards should be something like weekly or bi-weekly rather than monthly.

 - Be specific in naming what behavior is being rewarded.
 Refer to the values and mission statement of the company, and recognize employees who display this message.
 This will further enhance the value system that the business stands for and cultivates this culture.

 - If someone does not want to be rewarded or recognized, do not force them.
 You may also want to offer something that is a little less public.

 - Create surveys so employees can state if they see improvements in the work environment.

 - Elicit feedback from employees that includes suggestions for tweaking the system.

 - Explore various platforms such as social media or web conferencing to increase the positive social interactions among the workforce.

 Additional Tips About Recognition and Performance Management

-After creating such a program developing consistency in the managers for applying the criteria remains a key component of making it successful.
+After creating such a program, developing consistency in the managers for applying the criteria is a key component of making it successful.
 At some point, the owner or investors may want to do some organizational oversight to ensure the program creates the values of the mission statement.
 The element of surprise in doing so randomly displays vigilance on the part of the management in a positive way rather than setting up traps to catch someone doing an infarction.